krzentner/hot-restart/README.md

         super().forward(x * 2)
 ```

-Alternatively, call `hot_restart.wrap_module()` after your functions and
-classes are defined.

-When a wrapped function crashes, hot_restart will open a post mortem debugger
+When a wrapped function crashes (by default, throws any exception besides
+`StopIteration`), hot_restart will open a post mortem debugger in the wrapped
-in the wrapped function, with the rest of the stack still live above that
+function, with the rest of the stack still live above that function call.
-function call.

 Then you can modify the source code of your crashing function, and (c)ontinue
 from the debugger, and hot_restart will reload the source of that function (and